GuanghuiMin/probabilistic_propagation_sir/README.md

 ```

 ## Parameters Setting
 We conduct a thorough survey of parameters for various diseases, including the Nipah virus, Andes hantavirus, MERS, Ebola, Mpox, common cold, and pertussis.
 The parameters are summarized in the table below.
+We use the parameters of Nipah Virus as the default setting.

 | **Disease**              | **Infectious Period**                                                                     | **Transmission**                                   | **$R_0$**                                                                                                                                             | **$\gamma$ [1/day]** | **$\beta$ [1/day]** |
 |-------------------------|-------------------------------------------------------------------------------------------|--------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------|----------------------|---------------------|